Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 	width="80%" height="80%" />
 </p>

+The plot clearly supports the hypothesis that H3K27ac profiles vary in this region between forebrain and heart tissues.
+However, there is some information this figure does not provide that would add useful context, for example:
+- which genes/transcripts do these regions overlap?
+- how do these profiles compare to other relevant published ChIP profiles?

-In order to address these questions, we need to pull in some annotation data for the mouse genome.
-Fortunately, Bioconductor has very extensive functionality in the form of various packages specifcally devoted to genome annotation, and interface with public databases like *UCSC*, *Ensembl*, and *NCBI* to obtain the most up to date reference data available. **This will be the focus of our next lesson**.
+In order to address these questions, we need to obtain relevant annotation data.
+Fortunately, Bioconductor provides a functions that allow you to interface directly with public databases like *UCSC*, *Ensembl*, and *NCBI* to obtain the most up to date annotation data available. **This will be the focus of our next lesson**.

+### Practical considerations:

-**Practical note:** Generally, I would not explore a new dataset using Bioconductor-based visualization packages.
-When I am interested in exploring the data visually and/or am interested in a specific region or gene, I will use a genome browser like *IGV* to do this.
-This is much faster and easier and requires no coding.
-However, the real utility of packages like `Gviz` is that they provide a comprehensive and flexible way to display data in numerous ways not possible in standard genome browsers, and also provide a way to produce plots for numerous regions of interest programmatically.
+- I would not explore a new dataset using Bioconductor-based visualization packages.
+Generally, *IGV* will allow you to explore a new dataset faster, without having to do any coding.
+However, packages such as `Gviz` provide a comprehensive and flexible way to display data in numerous ways not possible in standard genome browsers, and therefore are an excellent way to explore candidate regions in more detail, or generate a number of plots programmatically.

-### Additional considerations:
-- There are numerous ways to perform the sorts of tasks that we did in this lesson, both within and outside of R. For example, [**BEDTools**](https://bedtools.readthedocs.io/en/latest/), described as "the swiss-army knife for genomic-arithmetic" allows you to intersect, subset, merge, count, and manipulate genomic regions directly from the UNIX command line for several file formats (BED, GFF/GTF, VCF).
-Alternatively, [**Biopython**](https://biopython.org/) provides similar functionality from within python.
+- There are other ways to perform the sorts of tasks that we did in this lesson, both within and outside of R. For example, [*BEDTools*](https://bedtools.readthedocs.io/en/latest/), the so-called *"swiss-army knife for genomic-arithmetic"* allows you to intersect, subset, merge, count, and manipulate genomic regions directly via the UNIX shell.
+Alternatively, [*Biopython*](https://biopython.org/) provides similar functionality from within python.

 <p align="center">
 <img src="../figures/bedtools-biopython.png" title="xxxx" alt="context"
-	width="50%" height="50%" />
+	width="40%" height="40%" />
 </p>

-- Whether you use *BEDTools*, *BioPython* or Bioconductor packages within R is dependent on what you are doing and what you need to do next.
-For example, if you will be needing functionality from other Bioconductor packages after analysing the overlap between sets of genomic regions, you may choose to use R/Bioconductor.
-If you simply need to intersect two BED files to make a third that reflects the intersection for inout into another UNIX-based software, you could use BEDTools.
+- The choice of which software you use for these types of operations is dependent on what you are doing and what you need to do next.
+For example, if plan to use other Bioconductor packages after determining overlap between sets of regions, you may choose to use R/Bioconductor.
+If you simply need to intersect two BED files quickly to be used as input into another UNIX-based software, it may be advantageous to use BEDTools.

 - This lesson is not intended to be a comprehensive introduction to the complete functionality of any of the packages discussed here, and would be impossible to achieve in the time we have.
-This lesson is based off of similar exercises available from far more comprehsnive vigenettes and documentation at the Bioconductor webpages for each page.
-There is an enormous range of functionality available from these packages and I encourage you to use this lesson as a starting point to direct you toward these more comprehsnive resources.
-For example, the [BioConductor website](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) for *GenomicRanges* provides an excellent vigentte of *GenomicRanges* HOWTOs, covering a wide range of common tasks when operating on genomic regions.
+This lesson is based off of similar exercises available from far more comprehensive vignettes and documentation at the Bioconductor webpages for package.
+I encourage you to use this lesson as a starting point to direct you toward these more comprehensive resources.